garmeeh/next-seo/README.md

 }
 ```

-Alternatively you can also create a config file to store default values such as `next-seo.config.js`
+Alternatively, you can also create a config file to store default values such as `next-seo.config.js`

 ```js
 export default {